dmblack/ism-library/README.md

 Contains the ISM as downloaded 1930hrs AEST from cyber.gov.au.

+Please ensure you read the DISCLAIMER, and visit ACSC for more.

 This will be used for some other projects.

 # suboptimal pack - out of memory